 And on that day they offered great sacrifices, rejoicing because God had given them great joy.
 The women and children also rejoiced.
 The sound of rejoicing in Jerusalem could be heard far away.
 Nehemiah 12:43

-This is a bit of an obscure verse in the backpages of Nehemiah.
+This is a bit of an obscure verse in the back pages of Nehemiah.
 But it gives us reason to pause.
 Recall that when a burnt offering sacrifice was given, it was lost to the giver.
-That is, it was handed over to the Lord and literally completely up in smoke.
-From the instructions given to Moses(1) we learn a sacrifice offering must be given to the Lord voluntarily and out of gratitude.
+That is, it was handed over to the Lord and literally completely burnt up in smoke.
+From the instructions given to Moses, we learn that a burnt offering sacrifice must be given to the Lord voluntarily and out of gratitude (1).

 The people under Nehemiah were given the gift of security from the Lord.
-They gave of the their resources to make God renown in all the earth.
-The amount of sacrifice was small compared to their great joy.
+They gave of their resources to make God renown in all the earth.
+Their sacrifice was small compared to their great joy.

-Make your joy overflowing by seeing how the Lord can use you to make a difference among the nations.
+It will be a thrill on this side of glory to see how the Lord can use you to make a difference among the nations.
 How?
-Engage in the next steps at missionnext.org at your pace.
+Engage in your next steps at missionnext.org – move at your own pace.
 Now is a good time to start.

 (1) Leviticus 1; (2) Romans 12:1

 Nelson Malwitz, Founder Nelson is a retired Chemical Engineering and worked in R&D positions in American industry for 33 years.
 Nelson is an inventor with formal training in methods of creative problem-solving.
 He was a founding elder at Walnut Hill Community Church in Bethel, CT (1982) in what is now one of the largest Evangelical churches in New England.
 In 1998 Nelson founded the Finishers Project, now MissionNext, and serves on the board.
 He has been in 45 countries to work with leaders of leaders and see multiple cultures first hand.